-Testing: See G.6.1.1260 DROP
+Testing: See G.6.1.1260 DROP.

-6.1.1290 $\begin{array}{l} \text{DUP} \\ (x xx) \end{array}$ "dupe" CORE
+6.1.1290 DUP "dupe" CORE

-Duplicate x .
+Duplicate x.

-Testing: See G.6.1.1290 DUP
+Testing: See G.6.1.1290 DUP.

-6.1.1310 Interpretation: ELSE Interpretation semantics for this wo rd are undefined.
-CORE
+6.1.1310 ELSE CORE

-Compilation: $(C: orig_1 orig_2)$
+Compilation: ($C: orig_1 -- orig_2$)

-Append the run-time semantics give d forward reference $orig_2$ onto the control fiven below to the current definition.
-The olved (e.g., by THEN).
-Resolve the forward he appended run-time semantics. semantics
+Put the location of a new unresolved forward reference $orig_2$ onto the control flow stack.
+Append the run-time semantics given below to the current definition.
+The semantics will be incomplete until $orig_2$ is resolved (e.g., by THEN).
+Resolve the forward reference $orig_1$ using the location following the appended run-time semantics.

-Run-time: ()

-Continue execution at the location g given by the resolution of $orig_2$.
+Continue execution at the location given by the resolution of $orig_2$.

-See: 6.1.1700 IF, 6.1.2270 THEN.
+See: 6.1.1700 IF, 6.1.2270 THEN, A.6.1.1310 ELSE .

-Rationale: See A.6.1.1310 ELSE

-Testing: See G.6.1.1310 ELSE
+Rationale: See A.6.1.1310 ELSE.
+Testing: See G.6.1.1310 ELSE.

-6.1.1320 EMIT (x) CORE

-If x is a graphic character in the ir effect of EMIT for all other values of nplementation-defined character set, displate of x is implementation-defined. ay x.
-The
+If x is a graphic character in the implementation-defined character set, display x.
+The effect of EMIT for all other values of x is implementation-defined.

-- haracter-defining bits have a value betweeing standard character, specified by 3.1.2.1

-characters, is displayed.
+When passed a character whose character-defining bits have a value between hex 20 and 7E inclusive, the corresponding standard character, specified by 3.1.2.1 Graphic characters, is displayed.
 Because different output devices can respond differently to control characters, programs that use control characters to perform specific functions have an environmental dependency.
 Each EMIT deals with only one character.